What is a Document Management Specialist?

 - Operate data capture technology to import digitized documents into document management system.

-Document Management Specialist Skills
+Skills Needed to be a Document Management Specialist

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.